NiccoloAntonelliDziri/whatsappbot/README.md

 The bot works with the desktop application and uses whatsapp keyboard shortcuts.
 It uses the `pyautogui` to interface whatsapp with the keyboard and the mouse.
 You also need the 'copy' function from `pyperclip` in order to copy messages onto the clipboard.

-Versions that works for me:
+Versions that worked for me:
-- pyautogui v...
+- pyautogui v0.9.54
-- pyperclip v...
+- pyperclip v1.8.2

-It can be installed using `command`
+See https://pypi.org/project/PyAutoGUI/ and https://pypi.org/project/pyperclip/ for installation.

-Note that I only tested it on Windows 10 with version ... of whatsapp but it should also work on macos.
-Ubuntu doesn't have an official whatsapp app and the various shorcuts don't work on whatsapp web.
+Note that I only tested it on Windows 10 with version 2.2403.10.0 - at the time of writing this - of whatsapp but it should also work with some previous and future versions and on macos.
+Linux doesn't have an official whatsapp app.

 ## How to use